 5 Things Women First Notice About You

-You lock eyes, smile, and ma-a-a-a-ybe shake hands.
-In the seven seconds it just took to greet one another, both parties have just formed a first impression that well, you only get to make once.
+You lock eyes.
+Smile.
+Maybe shake hands.
+In the six seconds it took to greet one another, you’ve both just formed a first impression of the other person.
+Do you know the things women first notice about you in order to make the best first impression?

 Read on to find out the 5 things women first notice about you:

 We don’t have to dig too deep into the science of scent to know that memories are linked more to smell than any other sense – for better or for worse.
-Just the other day I stood near a woman doused in a fragrance that immediately reminded me of my fifth grade teacher and a flood of nostalgia (read: nightmares) brought memories of learning geography by filling in blank maps.
+Just the other day I stood near a woman doused in a fragrance that immediately reminded me of my fifth grade teacher and a flood of nostalgia (read: nightmares) for her pop geography quizzes.
 Your scent – or lack there – of is going to be noticed, so let’s make sure it’s in a positive light.

-The takeaway: You can quite literally spritz on a better first impression here, guys.
-Although it should be emphasized that subtly is key.
-If I my eyes are still watering from cologne once a someone has left my vicinity, I think we can all agree that he needed to put the bottle down and walk away at least three sprays back.
-For those less inclined to reach for a signature scent, don’t under estimate the power of a fresh smelling body wash.
+You can quite literally spritz on a better first impression here, guys.
+Just remember, subtlety is key.
+Don’t wear cologne?
+Don’t underestimate the power of a fresh smelling body wash.
 Most new brands have created a formula that lasts well into the day, but won’t leave you worried about going overboard on fragrance.

 offers enforces when I’m home: “head up, shoulders back, and smile genuinely.”

-The takeaway: Glancing in the mirror or asking a second opinion works wonders.
+Glancing in the mirror or asking a second opinion works wonders.
 Do the buttons on your shirt look like they’re about to burst and possibly blind me during this handshake?
 Is it hard to focus on what you’re saying because your outfit has three plaids in four bright colors?
-Are over-sized pleats detracting from the rest of your stylish look?
-Preparing yourself to make an impressive impression is nothing more than a few extra thoughtful moments that ensure you look put together when you enter a room.
+Are oversized pleats detracting from the rest of your stylish look?

 HOW DO YOU MAKE A GOOD FIRST IMPRESSION?